drayau/azure-docs/README.md

 ### Prerequisites

 You've decided to contribute, that's great!
-To contribute to the documentation, you need a few tools.
+To contribute to the documentation, you need a few tools...

 Contributing to the documentation requires a GitHub account.
 If you don't have an account, follow the instructions for the [GitHub account setup](https://docs.microsoft.com/contribute/get-started-setup-github) from our contributor guide.